 Hulu is one of the best streaming services thanks to an impressive vault of award-winning originals, complete runs of popular TV shows and classic and recent film hits.
 There's truly something for everyone.
+And this month, that includes Hulu original films Bad Hair and Books of Blood, as well as new library additions like Terminator: Dark Fate.

 - Peacock vs. Hulu: Which streaming service is better?